HSNPipeline/hsntools/README.rst

 --------

 This module contains general utilities for working with human single-neuron data and projects.

-NOTE: this module is in the process of being renamed to `hsntools`.
-Future versions of the module will be under the new name.
-See the changelog for further details on version information.

 ``hsntools`` is designed for use in the Human Single-Neuron pipeline, which provides a guide and template structure for human single-neuron projects, including working with data files, converting